 Even in the winter, the sun can help keep a metal building warm—because steel conducts heat.
 Aligning the broad side of a building along with large windows or skylights with the winter sun could help capture the benefit of more sunlight.
 But if a steel structure is built where it is shaded by tall pine trees, for example, it would get less winter sun.
 The overall impact might be slight, but it’s something to think about—especially since sunlight can also improve the aesthetics of the interior as well.

-As you can see, there are many considerations when it comes to making a steel building a warm and inviting space.
+As you can see, there are many considerations when it comes to keeping steel buildings warm in winter.
 For a consultation on your upcoming project, contact our experts.
-They can help ensure you are creating a structure that is properly insulated, energy efficient, and easy to heat to your desired comfort level.
+They can help ensure you are creating a structure that is properly insulated, energy-efficient, and easy to heat to your desired comfort level.